 (17 to 18 by taxi and train from Trieste)

 Getting from Piran to Venice on a Sunday isn’t simple or cheap by public transportation; you can take a train from Trieste to Venice every day, but buses run between Piran and Trieste only on “Italian workdays” – that is, not Sunday.
+[2017 update: today, I'd probably look into a transfer service like GoOpti to get from Piran to Trieste on a Sunday.]
 My best option from Piran to Trieste was a taxi – or a “taxi service” offered by the owner of my B&B for 40 Euros – a bit cheaper than just hiring a taxi company and convenient, so I went for it.
 My other option was to spend the last night in Trieste instead of Piran – but I’m really glad in retrospect I stayed in Piran.
 I missed a chance to explore Trieste (except briefly around the train station), but from the looks of Trieste driving into it, Piran was a much better place to spend a night for me.

 The plan was to train from Trieste to Pisa, via Venice.
 I’d been to Venice before (twice), but it is such a unique place that I thought I’d enjoy a few hours back there, detouring off the train.
 When I arrived that Sunday morning at Santa Lucia train station in Venice, I found long lines and crowds everywhere.
 The line just to leave my bags at the “left luggage” desk was about half an hour!